calogica/calogica.com/_posts/2020-07-07-season-pass-hierarchical-modelng-r-stan-brms.md

 Another benefit of multi-level models is that each level is explicitly modeled, unlike traditional models where we typically model n-1 coefficients and are always left to interpret coefficients against some un-modeled baseline.

-From the output above, we can see that `Email` in general is still performing worse vs the other channels judging from its low negative coefficient, while the effect of the `Bundle` promo for the `Email` channel is significantly positive at \~2 increase in log-odds.
+From the output above, we can see that `Email` in general is still performing worse vs the other channels judging from its low negative coefficient, while the effect of the `Bundle` promo for the `Email` channel is positive at \~2 increase in log-odds.
 However, compared to our single-level interaction models, we see that the hierarchical model did a better job constraining the estimate of the effect of offering the bundle in emails by shrinking the estimate a bit towards the group mean.

 Visualizing this as a ridge plot, it’s more clear how the `Bundle` effect for `Email` is less certain than for other models, which makes intuitive sense since we have a lot fewer example of email sales to draw on.
 However, it appears to be the only channel where bundling free parking makes a real difference in season pass sales.